brucou/-rxcc-state/README.md

 generate outputs.

-We propose here a library dealing with extended hierarchical state transducers, i.e. a state machine whose states can be other state machines (hierarchical part), which associate an output to an input (transducer part), and whose input/output relation follows a logic guided by predefined control states (state machine part), and which encapsulates a memory which can be modified through predicates, and actions (extended part).
+We propose here a library dealing with extended hierarchical state transducers, i.e. a state machine whose states can be other state machines (hierarchical part), which (may) associate an output to an input (transducer part), and whose input/output relation follows a logic guided by predefined control states (state machine part), and an encapsulated memory which can be modified through actions guarded by predicates (extended part).

-Note that if we add concurrency and messaging to extended hierarchical state machines, we get a statechart.
+Note that if we add concurrency and messaging (broadcast) to extended hierarchical state machines, we get a statechart.
 We made the decision to discard any concurrency mechanism and broadcast mechanism for two reasons :

  - these are arguably the weak point of statecharts, specially when it comes to readability, and